 This report is a must read for citizens, municipal staff and elected officials considering CCA for their community.

 Community Choice Aggregation (CCA) is in many ways like a purchasing cooperative or co-op.
 Co-ops have been around for hundreds of years.
 The idea is simple: use the purchasing power of many to get volume discounts.
-It’s like CostCo.
 In the case of CCA, a government entity would purchase power on behalf of its customers.
 This is the “aggregation” or adding up the customer demand.
 “Choice” means renewable energy.
 The report offers the other side of the CCA argument with detailed analysis regarding:

 - Dubious Ratepayer Savings